eldaramir/spacex-data/README.md

 3. Create Tables
 cd sql
-I used DBeaver or run the SQL in sql/create_tables.sql to create the launches_raw and launches_agg tables.
+I used DBeaver from the task description I created the tables in pg sql syntax or run the SQL in sql/create_tables.sql to create the launches_raw and launches_agg tables.

 4. Set up Python Virtual Environment python -m venv .venv